wjatscheslaw1986/algocafe/README.md

-# algos
+# algoheaven

-Algorithms and data structures
+## Algorithms and data structures

+This repository has been created for educational purposes.
+Here I implement different algorithms and datastructures in Java, then test them with JUnit 5.